pushpendra-choudhary/node-hapi/README.md

-# node-hapi-react
+# node-hapi

+Hapi is a plugin based framework for node.js applications.
+This is a demo example which uses sophisticated authentication using jwt(jsonwebtoken).

-Following packages are used in node.js part:
+Following packages are used till now:
 1) hapi : server framework
 2) hapi-auth-jwt2: jwt authentication
 3) jsonwebtoken: jwt creation